An amalgamation of objects from the archive of Harald Szeemann

 Generous support provided by the Swiss Arts Council Pro Helvetia.

-Tickets are now available for the exhibition opening on February 21, 2026.
+Tickets are available for Pretenzione Intenzione, on view through April 18, 2026.